Vous êtes ici

-It is shown that one third of the causes hampering achievement of the MDGs are water-related.
+About one third of the obstacles to achieving the Millenium Development Goals (MDGs) are water-related.
 Already, water poses a number of challenges for Africa like it does nowhere else in the world.
-With only four years left to achieve the MDGs, progress in the continent towards meeting the targets set out is slow and many countries run the risk of missing the mark.
+With only four years left to achieve the MDGs, progress on the continent towards meeting the targets set out is slow and many countries risk missing the mark.

 The underdevelopment of water resources and services is at the heart of Africa’s food security, as well as its poor health, energy and power status.
 Utilization of water resources for domestic and productive activities is low, with less than five percent of Africa’s surface and groundwater harnessed for all use.

-Around 40 percent of the population of Sub-Saharan Africa still lacks access to safe drinking water sources and 69 percent does not have access to improved sanitation facilities.
+Around 40 percent of the population of Sub-Saharan Africa still lack access to safe drinking water sources and 69 percent do not have access to improved sanitation facilities.
 The situation in rural areas is even worse, with 53 percent and 76 percent not having access to safe drinking water and adequate sanitation, respectively .
-Low access to sanitation and water supply are the root causes of many diseases that affect the continent.
+Low access to sanitation and water supply are the root causes of many diseases affecting continent.

-By 2025, Africa’s population is expected to grow to approximately 1.34 billion people and with uneven distribution of water across the continent, where some areas are already suffering lack of fresh water availability, over 25 African countries are expected to be subject to water scarcity or water stress, Northern Africa facing the worst predictions.
+By 2025, Africa’s population is expected to grow to approximately 1.34 billion people and with uneven distribution of water across the continent, where some areas are already suffering lack of fresh water availability, more than 25 African countries are expected to be subject to water scarcity or water stress, with Northern Africa facing the worst predictions.

 Challenges of a Changing Environment

 A number of factors are to blame for the slow progress witnessed in the water and sanitation sector in Africa.
-For one, the lack of financing.
+One is lack of finance.
 To keep pace with the growing demand and rapid urbanization, adjustments in financing have become urgent and necessary.

-The investment required to meet Africa’s water needs is estimated at US$50 to US54$ billion per year for each of the next twenty years.
-Forecast on annual spending required for the water sector reveal a sizeable financing gap and an increased need for non-traditional funding sources.
+The investment required to meet Africa’s water needs is estimated at US$50 billion to U$54 billion per year for each of the next twenty years.
+Forecasts on annual spending, required for the water sector reveal a sizeable financing gap and an increased need for non-traditional funding sources.
 Future annual spending on water supply and sanitation is estimated at US$ 21.9 billion, compared with current spending levels of US$ 7.6 billion.

-The gap of US$14.3 billion, which accounts for approximately 2 percent of the total gross domestic product (GDP) in Sub-Saharan Africa, needs to be taken up more aggressively by concerned governments.
-In addition, cost recovery and subsidies based on need should be taken up more vigorously by Governments.
+The gap of US$14.3 billion, which accounts for approximately two percent of the total gross domestic product (GDP) in Sub-Saharan Africa, needs to be taken up more aggressively by concerned governments.
+In addition, cost recovery and subsidies based on need should be taken up more vigorously by governments.

 Apart from inadequate financing, the development and management of water infrastructure also has a strong trans-boundary dimension that adds to the complexity of water management.

-The continent has 80 trans-boundary rivers and lake water basins, including 38 groundwater aquifer basins shared by more than one country.
-In spite of the support provided by the Bank to Regional Economic Communities and numerous River and Lake Basin Organizations, the level of coordination, cooperation and formal agreement on shared water resources is low, further reducing the opportunity to strengthen these burgeoning regional institutions.
+The Africa has 80 trans-boundary rivers and lake water basins, including 38 groundwater aquifer basins shared by more than one country.
+In spite of the support provided by the Bank to Regional Economic Communities and numerous River and Lake Basin Africa Development Organizations, the level of coordination, cooperation and formal agreement on shared water resources is low, further reducing the opportunity to strengthen these burgeoning regional institutions.